steve-aurifexlabs/teachers-manual/teachers-manual.md

 ### Mobile App Development using React Native: Notes

 #### General Tips
-- Mobile is alot more about config and x-platform build issues
+- Mobile is a lot more about config and x-platform build issues
 - Pick only 1 or 2 native features

 #### Dev Environment Setup Tips